REFEDS/eduperson/eduperson-202001.md

 a specific lifetime, but the association SHOULD be maintained longer than a single user interaction and long enough to be useful as a key for consuming services.
-Protocols might also be used to refresh (or
-\"roll-over\") an identifier by communicating such changes to service providers to avoid a loss of service.
+Protocols might also be used to refresh (or "roll-over") an identifier by communicating such changes to service providers to avoid a loss of service.
 (SAML V2.0 includes one such example.)
 This may be needed in the event that the association between the principal and the identifier becomes public, if privacy requirements